nk2IsHere/computersng/README.md

 - [x] Add VMs (sandboxes) for each computer instance in world
 - [x] Add save state mechanism for computers, make them movable and attach id tag for any obtained computer
 - [x] Add basic console interpreter for each computer
-- [ ] Add per-save state for computers
+- [x] Add basic stdlib apis for computers
-- [ ] Add basic stdlib apis for computers
+- [x] Add per-save state for computers

 ### Interactability with world (TODO)